Adibian/ResGrad/README.md

 Coming soon...

 ## Financial assistance
 As you know, the implementation of these large models takes a lot of time, and training them costs a lot.
 If this implementation or trained models are useful, you can help to improve this implementation as well as future implementations by sending your financial assistance to the cryptocurrency wallet at the address ** .
-Thanks alot.
+Thanks a lot.

 ## References :notebook_with_decorative_cover:
 - [ResGrad: Residual Denoising Diffusion Probabilistic Models for Text to Speech](https://arxiv.org/abs/2212.14518), Z. Chen, *et al*.